 To generate the type II censorship, we define the total number of observations $n$ and the number $m$ of observations censored.
 First, we generate a sample of size $n$ according to a given distribution.
 We sort these observations in increasing order and associate the first $n-m$ values to the observed data.
-The remainder $m$ observations receives the value in position $m+1$.
+The remainder $m$ observations receive the value in position $m+1$.
 Since these observations did not experience the event of interest, we assume that their survival time is equal to the largest one observed.
 The algorithm is described as follows.

-The algorithm above is general and can be used for any probability distribution from where one can obtain a pseudo-random sample.
-Note that we use the inverse transformation method to obtain such a sample.
-However, the same procedure can be used, assuming other sampling schemes.
-To illustrate the proposed approach, let us consider an example with the Weibull distribution.
+The algorithm described above is general and applicable to any probability distribution from which one can obtain a pseudo-random sample.
+It is important to note that the inverse transformation method is typically employed to acquire such a sample.
+However, this procedure can also be adapted for use with other sampling schemes.
+To illustrate the proposed approach, consider an example involving the Weibull distribution.

 \begin{example} Let $X\sim\text{Weibull}(\beta,\alpha)$.
 We can generate samples with type II censoring by fixing the number of elements to be censored.
 We will generate $n = 50$ observations from the Weibull distribution and set the number of censoring $m = 15$.
 The code in R is given as follows.